Hallmark Hall of Fame: Post-NBC

 Richard Welsh Company was retained in 1982 to work on developing HoF projects.
 Brad Moore was placed in charge of the Hallmark Hall of Fame in 1983.

 In February 1992, Hallmark Cards had formed Signboard Hill Productions as sister production company leveraging HHOFP management and expertise to produce some Hall of Fame movies.

-CBS picked up the series again from 1994 until 2011 (16 years), when that network cancelled the series due to low ratings.
-The series was three movies a year with the last one, Beyond the Blackboard, on April 24, 2011.
+CBS picked up the series again in 1994.
+It ran three movies a year over 16 years, until 2011, when it ended its association with the series.
+The final film was Beyond the Blackboard, on April 24, 2011.

 On November 27, 2011, Hallmark Hall of Fame returned to ABC with Have a Little Faith, which debuted to very low ratings for the night.
 The total number of viewers was estimated at 6.5 million, compared to 13.5 million for the Hallmark Hall of Fame presentation of November Christmas on the weekend after Thanksgiving in 2010.
 Encore broadcasts of these ABC episodes aired on Hallmark Channel a week after their initial broadcast on ABC.
 The films were also available for streaming on the website Feeln.com a few days after airing.

-In September 2014, it was announced that the Hallmark Hall of Fame will air exclusively on the Hallmark Channel for the foreseeable future, ending the program's 63-year run on broadcast television.
+In September 2014, it was announced that the Hallmark Hall of Fame would air exclusively on the Hallmark Channel for the foreseeable future, ending the program's 63-year run on broadcast television.
 The first episode to debut on Hallmark Channel was One Christmas Eve, starring Anne Heche.
 On the cable channel, four original movies at most would air as a part of the Hall of Fame with multiple encores.
 The HHOF library would also be available.